Kanrog/ScriptScreen/README.md

 * **180° Tabletop Rotation:** Tap the `180°` button to flip the text upside down, allowing someone sitting opposite you to read it easily while the phone rests flat on a table between you.
 * **Adjustable Font Size:** Built-in `A-` and `A+` buttons allow you to instantly scale the text size to your preference.
 You can also use `Page Up` and `Page Down` on your keyboard.
 * **Persistent Preferences:** Automatically saves your preferred font size using your browser's local storage.
-* **Quick Reset & Clear:** Easily clear the screen using the `Delete` key on your keyboard or tap the dedicated `Clear` button in the bottom control bar.
+* **Quick Reset & Clear:** Easily clear the screen using the `Delete` key on your keyboard or tap the dedicated `Clear` button in the bottom control bar (which also automatically saves your message to history).
 * **Offline-First PWA:** Powered by a Service Worker for instant loading and full offline capability without internet dependencies.
 * **Mobile Optimized:** Dynamic viewport sizing (`dvh` and interactive widget support) ensures controls and virtual keyboards never overlap or hide your text area.
 * **Zero Dependencies:** Contained entirely within a single HTML file with no external servers, databases, or trackers.
 100% private.

 ## How to Use

-1. **Open the App:** Visit [https://kanrog.com/ScriptScreen/](https://kanrog.com/ScriptScreen/) in any modern web browser or open your installed PWA.
+1. **Open the App:** Visit [https://kanrog.github.io/ScriptScreen/](https://kanrog.github.io/ScriptScreen/) in any modern web browser or open your installed PWA.
 2. **Type Your Message:** Click or tap anywhere on the screen to focus the large text area and start typing your message.
 3. **Voice Your Message:**
    * Click the **Speak** button in the bottom toolbar, or press **`Ctrl + Enter`** (`Cmd + Enter` on Mac) to have your device read the text aloud.